Wallace Stevens (1879-1955)

 Hammer, Langdon.
 "Lecture 19: Wallace Stevens."
 In the first of three lectures on Stevens, "Wallace Stevens is considered as an unapologetically Romantic poet of imagination.
 His search for meaning in a universe without religion in 'Sunday Morning' is likened to Crane's energetic quest for meaning and symbol.
 In 'The Poems of Our Climate,' Stevens's desire to reduce poetry to essential terms, and then his countering resistance to this impulse, are explored.
 Finally, 'The Man on the Dump' is considered as a typically Stevensian search for truth in specifically linguistic terms" [3 lectures].
 Audio, video, and transcript from Professor Hammer's class at Yale, ENGL 310: Modern Poetry, Spring, 2007.

-"Read These on Your Death Bed: Helen Vendler on last poems by Stevens and Merrill."
+"Read These on Your Death Bed: Helen Vendler on last poems by Stevens and Merrill" [and James Merrill].
 Audio, lecture by Professor Vendler.
 Poetry Foundation.

 "Wallace Stevens."
 A brief introduction to Wallace Stevens, includes text of 19 of his most famous poems and two audio files--"Disillusionment of Ten O'Clock" read by another poet, and "The Idea of Order at Key West" read by Stevens himself, his own pauses sometimes working against the line breaks.
 Academy of American Poets.